Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Woodcroft, placing the area among the bottom 25% of areas assessed nationally

 Woodcroft has recorded approximately 12 residential properties granted approval annually over the past five financial years, totalling 62 homes.
-In the current financial year FY-26, so far 34 approvals have been recorded.
-On average, 1.6 new residents arrive per new home each year between FY-21 and FY-25.
-The supply and demand seem well-matched, fostering stable market dynamics with an average dwelling development cost of $254,000.
+As of FY-26, 40 approvals have been recorded.
+On average, 1.6 new residents arrive per year per new home between FY-21 and FY-25, indicating a balance between supply and demand.
+The average construction value for new dwellings is $254,000.

-This financial year has seen $805,000 in commercial approvals, indicating minimal commercial development activity compared to Greater Adelaide where Woodcroft records 78.0% lower building activity per person.
-Recent construction activity has intensified but remains lower than the national average, reflecting market maturity and possible development constraints.
-New developments consist of 50.0% standalone homes and 50.0% attached dwellings, creating more affordable entry points for downsizers, investors, and first-home buyers.
-This shift from the current housing mix (89.0% houses) reflects reduced availability of development sites and addresses shifting lifestyle demands and affordability requirements.
-The estimated population per dwelling approval is 1397 people in Woodcroft's quiet development environment.
-Future projections indicate an addition of 349 residents by 2041, supporting steady market conditions without extreme price pressure.
+In FY-26, there have been $805,000 in commercial approvals, suggesting minimal commercial development activity compared to Greater Adelaide, where Woodcroft records 78.0% lower building activity per person.
+This constrained construction activity typically reinforces demand and pricing for existing homes, although recent years have seen intensified construction.
+New developments consist of 50.0% standalone homes and 50.0% attached dwellings, promoting higher-density living that caters to downsizers, investors, and first-home buyers.
+This represents a significant shift from the current housing mix, which is 89.0% houses.
+The estimated population density in Woodcroft is 1397 people per dwelling approval, reflecting its quiet development environment.
+Future projections indicate an increase of 349 residents by 2041, suggesting that current development is well-matched to future needs and supports steady market conditions without extreme price pressure.

-Future projections show Woodcroft adding 349 residents by 2041.
+Future projections show Woodcroft adding 349 residents by 2041 (from the latest AreaSearch quarterly estimate).
 Current development appears well-matched to future needs, supporting steady market conditions without extreme price pressure.

 Frequently Asked Questions - Development